Setup

 5. Add fields

-Video
+Video guide

-Which loader to choose?
+Which loader should you choose?

-Resources StreamingAssets Custom
+Resources (recommended) StreamingAssets Custom

 File location Under one of Resources folders Under Assets/StreamingAssets folder Anywhere in your project

-1. WEBGL platform requires custom loader
+1. The WEBGL platform requires a custom loader.

 How to enable File bansheegz_database.bytes should be placed under one of Resources folders File bansheegz_database.bytes should be placed under Assets/StreamingAssets folder Read the guide below